LeetLLM

 FIM-capable models require a specific training objective.
 During pre-training, a subset of training examples undergoes a transformation:

-1. Split the sequence at a random point into (prefix, middle, suffix).
+1. Choose an infill span by splitting the sequence at two boundaries into (prefix, middle, suffix).

 2. Reorder to (prefix, suffix, middle) with special sentinel tokens between segments.